NuPlay/RichText/README.md

  - html : which you want to show (String type)

 ### Optional
- - lineHeight (optional, default: 170) : Height of each line
+ - lineHeight (default: 170) : Height of each line
- - imageRadius (optional, default: 0)  : Radius of image corner
+ - imageRadius (default: 0)  : Radius of image corner
- - fontType(optional, default : default): Font type in html view but not yet working properly
+ - fontType(default : default): Font type in html view but not yet working properly
- - colorScheme(optional, default : automatic) : light or dark mode (it changes text color)
+ - colorScheme(default : automatic) : light or dark mode (it changes text color)
- - colorImportant (optional, default: false) : css '!important', It ignores the color in variable 'html' when colorImportant is true.
+ - colorImportant (default: false) : css '!important', It ignores the color in variable 'html' when colorImportant is true.
- - placeholder(optional,default: EmptyView()) : What to display until Richtext views are completely drawn (View type)
+ - placeholder (default: EmptyView()) : What to display until Richtext views are completely drawn (View type)
+ - linkOpenType (default: SFSafariView) : When the user clicks the link contained in html, Way to Show Webview

 ### Planned (Future work):

-moreOption
+Content of alert when link is clicked